Description

 Surely a future classic, supplied with a V5C

-Triumph is the largest surviving British motorcycle manufacturer but it hasn’t been an easy path for the midlands based manufacturer.
-The entire British bike industry collapsed in the 1970's and by the early 1980s Triumph went into receivership.
-After a few years and a lot of legal wrangling, British businessman John Bloor bought the name and manufacturing rights with his “new” Triumph motorcycle company re-starting bike production in the early 1990’s.
+Triumph is the largest surviving British motorcycle manufacturer but it hasn’t been an easy path for the midlands-based manufacturer.
+The entire British bike industry collapsed in the 1970s and by the early 1980s Triumph went into receivership.
+After a few years and a lot of legal wrangling, British businessman John Bloor bought the name and manufacturing rights with his 'new' Triumph Motorcycle Company re-starting bike production in the early 1990s.
 Released in 1991 after years of careful development and testing and built in the new state of the art Hinckley factory, they marked a turning point in Triumph's history.
 Initially designed as a 'modular' concept, the range consisted of a 750cc triple and a 1000cc four together with 900cc triple and a 1200cc four, allowing them to use many of the same components across the different capacities.
-Eventually, they found their niche with 3 cylinder engines so the early four cylinder models are quite rare and sought after.
-The Daytona 1000 was one of the first range of models launched after the rebirth of Triumph motorcycles in 1991.
-The 1000s are quite rare now, a modern classic if you like, and highly sought after.
+Eventually, they found their niche with 3-cylinder engines so the early four-cylinder models are quite rare and sought after.
+The Daytona 1000 was one of the first models launched after the rebirth of Triumph motorcycles in 1991 and is now quite rare and sought after.